Dermatofibromas

 bluish-black, raised marks caused by excessive growth of capillaries

-(small blood vessels) and swelling.
-Pyogenic granulomas usually form
+(small blood vessels).
+Pyogenic granulomas usually form after an injury

 They tend to bleed